Connect with others who understand.

 Inherited Risk Factors for Lung Cancer

 If you have a family history of lung cancer, you are at an increased risk of developing it yourself.
 Having siblings or parents who had lung cancer may slightly increase your risk, particularly if they were diagnosed at a younger age.
-It is also possible that you may share exposure to environmental risk factors with them, such as radon or secondhand tobacco smoke.
+It’s also possible that you may share exposure to environmental risk factors with them, such as radon or secondhand tobacco smoke.
 Overall, approximately 8 percent of lung cancer cases are inherited or due to genetic predisposition.

 In some cases of lung cancer, people may inherit faulty genes or mutations from their parents.
-People who inherit mutations found on chromosome 6 are more likely to develop lung cancer, regardless of their smoking status.
-Usually, these few inherited mutations are not enough alone to cause many lung cancers.
+People who inherit certain mutations found on chromosome 6 are more likely to develop lung cancer, regardless of their smoking status.
+Usually, these few inherited mutations are not enough to cause many lung cancers.

-Sex and Ethnicity
+Sex and Race/Ethnicity

-Those with American Indian/Alaska Native, Asian/Pacific Islander, and Hispanic ethnicity develop lung cancer at lower rates compared to white and Black groups.
 A mutation in the epidermal growth factor receptor (EGFR) protein is associated with NSCLC adenocarcinoma cases in young Asian women who do not smoke.

 Environmental Factors for Lung Cancer

-Environmental factors play a large role in the risk of developing lung cancer, because the air you breathe can bring chemicals, pollution, and other irritants into the lungs.
+Environmental factors play a large role in the risk of developing lung cancer because the air you breathe can bring chemicals, pollution, and other irritants into the lungs.
 Continued exposure to these risk factors may increase your chances of developing lung cancer.

 Smoking

 The method of smoking does not seem to affect the risk of developing lung cancer — cigarettes, cigars, and pipes all contribute to the increased risk.
-Tobacco smoke contains known carcinogens that damage lung cells and lead to cancer.
+Tobacco smoke contains at least 70 known carcinogens that damage lung cells and lead to cancer.
 Therefore, exposure to secondhand smoke may also increase your risk of lung cancer.

 Air Pollution